jorneycr/animaciones-moreno/README.md

 # Getting Started with Create Animaciones Moreno

-This project was bootstrapped with [Create Animaciones Moreno](https://animaciones-moreno-topaz.vercel.app/).
+This project was bootstrapped with [Animaciones Moreno](https://animaciones-moreno-topaz.vercel.app/).

 ## Available Scripts